 If you receive a positive assessment for your portfolio, you pass on to the second admission round; the entrance examination.
 The entrance examinations for the fulltime foundation year will be scheduled in March, with an extra exam round in April for candidates who cannot attend in March.
-The entrance examinations for higher course year candidates will be scheduled in April or May.
+The entrance examinations for higher course year candidates will be scheduled in May.
 All candidates must come to the academy in Amsterdam to attend the entrance examination.

 A few weeks before the examination, you will receive an invitation and two home assignments by e-mail.

 The entrance exam consists of an admission interview with one or two separate admissions committees.
 During these interviews, you will present a large and varied selection of your visual work, no more than 3 years old.
 Candidates for the first year must also show the development and results of the two home assignments.
 Based on your presentation, the committees will ask you questions, for instance on your work, the home assignments, your motivation, your background, your sources of inspiration and your expectations regarding the study programme.
 The interviews will take a maximum of 20 minutes.
 Before the examination, you will have a little time to set up your work in the classroom in which the examination takes place.